movingbrands/bbc-voice-assistant-identity/README.md

 ### Content

 Content is contained in JSON files for each story.
 The structure is essentially a serialized React tree with some customisation to make it fit well with Storybook.
-Each level usually has a `type` field, for example:
+Each level usually has a `type` field and a `children` field (array of elements or a string for text), for example:

 ```json
 {